gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **21w03a**
 - Placing glow lichen into lava in the nether causes it to waterlog, allowing for water in the nether

+**21w05a**
+- Freezing a Skeleton On a Skeleton Horse will cause the skeleton to convert to a stray allowing for a Stray Skeleton Horsemen

 **21w15a**
 - Any entity that receives the glowing effect through either a spectral arrow or from a creeper explosion lingering cloud of glowing will become permanately glowing and the glowing tag will be set to 1b.
 - Salmon buckets now store salmon health.
 This creates another variant of salmon buckets without size information saved, which will be discontinued in future versions.